 Lesbian, Gay, Bisexual, Transgender, Queer or Questioning and Others Advisory Council (LGBTQ+ AC)

-Interested parents may email Shauna Ashmore for additional information.
+Interested parents may email Shauna Ashmore or visit the LGBTQ+ AC webpage for additional information.

 Special Education District Advisory Council (SEDAC)

 Visit the Special Education webpage for SEDAC Meeting information

 AADAC provides a parent and community voice for our African-American and Black families in order to support our students in experiencing maximum levels of success at school, including academically, extra-curricular, social-emotional and wellness.
 Our goal is to build a strong partnership between CVUSD staff and families, and to connect our community’s African-American and Black families.
 We do this by sharing both successes and areas for improvement as we collectively engage in ongoing discussion and collaboration.
 Part of AADAC’s role is to advise the District Advisory Council, school administrators, site staff, and the Board of Education.
 AADAC provides a diverse perspective for CVUSD’s implementation of those policies and procedures.

 For additional information, please contact Sonia Wilson, Director of Middle Schools at firstname.lastname@example.org or 805-497-9511 ext 1221

 Conejo Council PTA

 The Conejo Council PTA/PTSA has an extremely active organization.
 PTA/PTSA (Parent Teacher Association / Parent Teacher Student Association) members provide funds and over 100,000 volunteer hours annually to District schools.
 Contact your school office for further information.